Most sensors can be enabled/disabled through our Lab software and sample rates are also user-selectable.

 If you would like to access the internal sensors in the IMU individually, this can be done by enabling advanced features.
 Other advanced features include changing the measurement range on D40 and D8 accelerometers and to enable GPS on earlier W units.
-To turn on advanced features in the Slam Stick add an Expert.txt file to the System folder.
+To turn on the recorder's advanced features, add a file called Expert.txt file to the System folder.
 The user will have to unplug and plug back in the unit, then when they bring up the configuration screen the additional sensor options will appear as shown.

 Internal Temperature & Pressure